knewplay/book-programming-essential/programming-fundamentals/chapter7.md

 author: "Andrei Guevorkian"
 illustrator: "Dengyijia Liu"
 questions:
-  - tag1: |
+  - age-classifier: |
-      q1 text,
+      Create a function that classifies a person based on their age.
+The function should take an age as a parameter and return whether they're a "Child", "Teen", "Adult", or "Senior".
+Then, ask the user for their age and use the function to display their age classification.
-  - tag2: |
+  - avg-calc: |
-      q2 text.
+      Request the user to input three numbers.
+Compute the average of these numbers and display the result.
-  - tag3: |
+  - area-func: |
-      q3 text.
+      Write three separate functions: RectangleArea(length, width), TriangleArea(base, height), and CircleArea(radius).
+Each function should calculate and return the area for its respective shape.
 ---

 Now that we've gone over everything from breaking down problems to using data types, loops, and functions, it's time to put all these pieces together.
-In this chapter, we're going to combine everything you've learned and build a complete program.
+In this chapter, we're going to combine everything you've learned and solve multiple problems.

 ## Table of Contents